ankaAR/bestiario5e/_creatures/geryon-variant.md

 Geryon can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 Geryon regains spent legendary actions at the start of his turn.

 ***Infernal Glare*** Geryon targets one creature he can see within 60 feet of him.
-If the target can see Geryon, the target must succeed on a DC 23 Wisdom saving throw or become frightened of Geryon until the end of its next turn.
+If the target can see Geryon, the target must succeed on a DC 23 Wisdom saving throw or become asustado of Geryon until the end of its next turn.

 ***Swift Sting (cuesta 2 acciones)*** Geryon attacks with his stinger.